anna0625/AnnaNotes/mixednotes/git.md

 Stay here or [Go Back to Home Page](../index.md).<br/>
 It includs some questions what you might meet and some solutions here.<br/>
 Here also will include some basic knowledge about how to do version control with github, and I will do my best to write notes faster.
-Please be paitent with me.
+Please be patient with me.
 Thank you!

 <br/>